metayeti/YABS.js/README.md

 We can add variables to output sourcefiles' headers.
 These are extracted from JSDoc tags in the sourcefile:

-At the top of the JS file, we will add something like this:
+At the top of the JS file, we will add something like this (it doesn't have to be the very top, but it should be somewhere within the first 200 lines):

 ```JS
 /**